Geoogolla/enterprise-docs/docs/licensing.md

 3. **Security Enhancement:** By validating licenses online, it adds a layer of security, allowing only legitimate users with authorized licenses to access Bold Reports, reducing the risk of unauthorized access or security breaches.

-4. **Subscription and Payment Models:** It supports subscription-based model by periodically verifying licenses to ensure users maintain active subscriptions or licenses for continued access.
+4. **Subscription Model:** It supports a subscription-based model by periodically verifying licenses to ensure that users maintain active subscriptions or licenses for continued access.

 5. **Version Control and Updates:** Online validation ensures users of Bold Reports have access to the correct version or updates of the Bold Reports software, maintaining compatibility, security, and functionality.